Mis-Sold a Mutual Fund by Your Bank RM? Here Is What to Do

 SEBI can issue a warning, suspend the distributor's ARN (preventing them from earning commission), impose monetary penalties, or in severe cases, revoke the AMFI registration entirely.
 In practice, larger bank distributors receive warnings and directives to improve disclosure processes.
 Individual RMs can be barred from acting as distributors.
 The outcomes vary significantly based on the nature and scale of the violation.

 Want a fee-only SEBI RIA to audit your portfolio for mis-selling patterns and build a recovery plan?
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?